wso2/docs-is/en/identity-server/next/docs/get-started/try-your-own-app/react.md

     The `isAuthenticated` attribute checks whether a user is currently logged in via the {{ product_name }} or not.

 ### Add login to your application
-You can use the `useAuthContext` hook from the Asgardeo React SDK to easily authenticate your React application.
+You can use the `useAuthContext` hook from the React SDK to easily authenticate your React application.

 Implement a login button as follows using the `signIn()` function in the `useAuthContext` hook.